 Government Documents and Federal Collections

 The law library is a congressionally designated selective depository for U.S. Government documents and receives books and materials published by the federal government.
 Federal documents in paper are located on levels two and three.
 Patrons needing to access to these materials should ask for assistance at one of the service desks since levels two and three are not open to the public.

 The documents collection is designed to serve the needs of the greater community and public access is guaranteed by Title 44 of the United State Code.
 No I.D. is required to enter the building; however, non-University users must present I.D. if they wish to use a public computer terminal to access the electronic government documents and apply for a library card if they wish to check out materials, regardless of format.

-The following is a list of the resources we offer online: Note: Many of these resources are freely available on FDsys, but with later coverage, beginning from the late 1980’s to the early 1990’s.
+The following is a list of the resources we offer online: Note: Many of these resources are freely available on govinfo, but with later coverage, beginning from the late 1980’s to the early 1990’s.